Features

 Dynamic Event Loading

 As the next step, we enable dynamic event loading.
-This means the ASP.NET Core Scheduler will fire onScroll event for every scrollbar position change.
-The events for the current viewport will be loaded using a call to a REST API.
+This means the ASP.NET Core Scheduler will fire the onScroll event for every scrollbar position change.
+Events for the current viewport will be loaded using a call to a REST API.

 Client-side configuration: